plenoptic-org/plenoptic/docs/tutorials/introduction.md

 :::

-As described in my presentation, the goal of plenoptic is to provide methods for model-based synthesis of stimuli, facilitating better understanding of how the models make sense of those stimuli: what information is discarded, what is important, etc. These methods have mostly been used on images, which we'll use here, but they also work well on sounds as well.
+As described [in the introductory presentation](https://archive.org/details/vss2025-symposium-plenoptic), the goal of plenoptic is to provide methods for model-based synthesis of stimuli, facilitating better understanding of how the models make sense of those stimuli: what information is discarded, what is important, etc. These methods have mostly been used on images, which we'll use here, but they also work well on sounds as well.

 In order to use plenoptic, we need some models!
 Normally, this will depend on your research problem: you'll use models that you've developed or fit in previous experiments, or that get used in the literature.
 For example, if you're studying V1, you could use an energy model of complex cells; if you're studying object recognition, you might use a deep network-based model.